MikeNald/rhosp_heat_stack/README.md

 scale down if the CPU usage falls down to 15% for 3 minutes

 ## Load balancers: 1 for the web tier, the other for the application tier
-Fe lbaas exposed by Floating IP on port tcp 80, lbaas reacheable internally from web server layer 2 vNICs per VM (tenant network corresponding to the layer + management)
+Fe lbaas is exposed by a Floating IP on port tcp 80, app servers lbaas is reacheable internally from web server layer 2 vNICs per VM (tenant network corresponding to the layer + management)

 Floating IP assignment: 1 IP from the Floating IP web server network, 1 IP from the Floating IP MGMT VM network